DianaLease/practice-asl/README.md

 # Practice ASL

-A website for studying and practicing American Sign Langauge alphabet via an interactice app that uses your webcam and image recognition software.
+An interactive website for practicing the American Sign Language alphabet, using your webcam and image recognition software.

-This app was created in a a few short days for Fullstack Academy's stackathon.
+This project was created in a few short days for Fullstack Academy's stackathon.